nbfalcon/ptemplate/test/rsc/expansion-tests/README.md

 # About

 This subfolder contains "expansion tests".
-These are executed by the ert-test `ptemplate-expansion`, and work as follows:

-Each directory in this folder shall contain two subdirectories, `template/` and `result/`.
-Additional files (README.md) are allowed and ignored. `template/` is expanded to a temporary directory and then compared against `result/`.
-If these directories match exactly (all files and subfolders are the same, compared recursively), then that expansion test succeeds, failing otherwise.
+Each directory (non-directories are ignored) shall contain the following:

+- `template/`: expanded to a temporary directory
+- `result/`: for the test to succeed, `template/` must expand to a directory recursively equal to this directory

+Most of the time, the documentation of tests will be in their `.ptemplate.el` files, since a `;;; Commentary: ` block is needed to suppress warnings.